 Then a good friend (or soul sister, as I call her) sent me the video of a doctor in California who was practicing functional medicine but in a profoundly connected and forward-thinking way.
 I started watching the video and within 5 minutes of an hour long video I knew with my full being that this man would become an essential part of my story.
 I messaged him on FB before I even finished the video and within 15min got a response.
 I spoke with him and decided to take an enormous leap (met with a lot of resistance even within my support system) and paid a good chunk of change (in USD of course *eyeroll*) to have him do a case review of my medical history.

 I spent the next month collecting all of my medical records, filling in form after form asking me bizarre and highly specific medical questions, and testing my cognitive abilities.
 I was also asked to do a number of blood tests and other minor things to help paint a picture of my what my body was doing.
 Lastly, I wrote out my whole medical story.
 The story started with a seemingly insignificant concussion that happened more than 10 years ago but I only really got into the meat of my story from 2013 onward.
-This was challenging because of how compromised my memory is.
-A combination of my condition, PTSD, and a desire to forget the unbearable pain of losing my marriage in this fire.
+This was challenging because of how compromised my memory was.
+A combination of my condition, PTSD, and a desire to detach from the unbearable process of coming to terms with why I lost my marriage in this fire.
 So I took my 287 page medical records from my doctor (which starts in 2013) and I slowly used that as a rough map to sketch out a timeline of my health.
 I included major moments in my marriage, my career, my personal journey, and of course all of my significant medical moments.
 When I finished the document I saw a very clear picture.
 I saw that my intuition had almost always been right and when I chose to listen to it – the needle in my life moved.
 I also saw the little notes my doctor wrote that clearly showed his bias; clearly showing me that I would need to be more cautious about my relationship with him.
 He was not on my side.
 This was a harrowing but incredibly healing process.
 After crying in my mothers arms for almost a week straight, trying to summon the strength to see this through, I sent it all off and waited.